12 ways contractors can mitigate impacts of materials shortages and price escalation

 2. Check price adjustment mechanisms in upstream contracts

-> Check the trigger conditions – unit price threshold & date threshold> Check all scope is fully covered by price adjusting mechanism
+> Check all scope is fully covered by price adjusting mechanism

 > Insist on provisional prices for particularly sensitive / uncertain work scope